31 Mar Sri Lankan memories: Hoppers London

 - Mutton rolls

-- String hopper with kiri hodi (coconut mik gravy with fenugreek & Maldive fish) & pol sambol (a relish made from ground coconut, Maldive fish, onion & red chilli).
+- String hopper served with kiri hodi (coconut mik gravy, fenugreek, fish) & pol sambol (a coconut, fish, onion & red chilli relish).

-- The classic hopper, served with pol sambol, seeni sambol (caramelized onion) & coriander chutney.
+- Classic hopper served with pol sambol, seeni sambol (caramelised onion) & coriander chutney.
 My favourite!